 If you have more time in Northern California, I highly recommend this 3 day Yosemite itinerary for a taste of one of the most beautiful places in the state!

 Need More Packing Tips?

-For more packing tips, I’ve rounded up My Best Packing Tips for Women.
+For more packing tips, I’ve rounded up my best tips on travel packing for women.

 Liked this post?
 PIN IT!

 Wanna Plan Your Napa Trip in Under Five Minutes?